-Four years ago my wife and I purchased our first home to be used as a rental property.
-That move was the culmination of several years’ worth of reading, discussing and planning about rental real estate.
-It took us that long to feel knowledgeable and confident enough to put a plan into action that would earn us a steady income stream aside from our daily professional jobs.
+My wife and I purchased our first home to be used as a rental property seven years ago.
+That move was the culmination of several years’ worth of reading about and planning to own rental real estate.
+It took us that long to feel knowledgeable and confident enough to put a plan into action that would earn us a steady income stream aside from our normal careers.

 For the most part, our experience has been a positive one.
-Notice I said “for the most part.”
-We’ve had our share of challenges along the way, like:
+In fact, I’d say overall it has been great.
+However, we have had our share of challenges along the way, like:

-…the leaky copper piping that had to be replaced in an entire house
+…leaky copper pipes that had to be replaced in an entire house

-…the dual tenant situation where one roommate left, leaving us with half the monthly revenue stream coming in on that property until another roommate could be found
+…a dual tenant situation where one roommate left, leaving us with half the monthly revenue stream on that property until another roommate could be found

 …tenants who don’t inform you of repair issues in a timely manner (“Really?
 It’s been leaking how long?”)

-…the time it took (eating into an already full schedule) to take care of all this.
+…the time it took away from our already busy schedule to take care of all this

 Approach Rental Real Estate With a Business Mindset

 This one comes first because I can’t stress it enough.
-This endeavor should not be entered into in a whimsical manner.
-It requires more than half-hearted, ho-hum effort.
-As I mentioned, we took the better part of two years to research what it meant to be a landlord and come to an understanding of whether it would be a right fit for us at this point in our life.
-It may not take that long for you but it’s absolutely necessary to think this through, evaluating the pros and cons.
+Don’t enter this endeavor with a whimsical, ho-hum attitude.
+It requires more than half-hearted effort.
+As I mentioned, we spent two years doing research.
+It may not take that long for you but it’s absolutely necessary to think this venture through and evaluate the pros and cons.

-Too often homeowners who are struggling to sell their house decide to rent it without understanding the implications of that decision.
-They throw their hands up in desperation and say “I guess we’ll rent it,” fully assuming it will be an easy venture that requires little time and hassle but will result in big profits.
+Too often homeowners who are struggling to sell their home decide to rent it without understanding the implications of that decision.
+They throw their hands up in desperation and say “I guess we’ll rent it,” fully assuming it will be easy and require little time.
 They rent to whomever, without doing background or credit checks just to get someone in their property.
-Then, the owners get burned by the less than qualified tenants who won’t pay or who destroy the property (or both!).

-Rentals have to be run as a business with a full understanding of funding, return on investment, depreciation, property taxes, building codes, legal responsibilities, etc. This is true even if you decide to rent to a family member or friend (which is very risky and filled with potentially damaging relationship issues).
+You need to run rentals as a business with a full understanding of funding, return on investment, depreciation, property taxes, building codes and legal responsibilities.
+Do this even if you decide to rent to a family member or friend (which is very risky and filled with potentially damaging relationship issues).

 Have Sufficient Capital to Back Up Your Business